 And an adaptation of Poe's The Fall of the House of Usher

-Well, Mike and I are back at it again producing my play.
-In the past twenty years Douglas went on to become a successful businessman, Mike did a deep soul search, left acting, worked in various roles in theater production and established a career in commercial real estate, we had two daughters, and I wrote, acted, worked for a non-profit, and kept digging for my voice.
+In the past twenty years Douglas went on to become a successful businessman, Mike did a deep soul search, left acting, worked in various roles in theater production and established a career in commercial real estate.
+We had two daughters, and I wrote, acted, worked for a non-profit, produced a jazz series, and kept digging for my voice.

-I am finding that back in this role as writer/director/actor, making my own stuff, I feel like I’ve come home to where I started out, and it's very gratifying.
+Mike and I are now working together again putting up my play Bite the Apple, and Douglas will join us as a consulting director.
+The band is back together.
+In this role as writer/director/actor, making my own stuff, I feel like I’ve come home to where I started out, and it's very gratifying.

-I was elated when I found out last summer that I had received a grant to produce and direct my play Bite the Apple.
+I was elated when I found out last summer that I had received a grant to mount a production of Bite the Apple.
 Grants are rare and beautiful things.

 This play ... what can I tell you about this play.
 I love this play and it has driven me around the bend and back.
-The story lived in me, but getting it onto the page ...
-I knew there was a powerful story and a structure that would make it sing, but finding it has been a quest.
-Over the years when I would spend the days, weeks, months working on it, I would often say to Mike in the evening, “can we talk about the play?”
+The story lived in me.
+I knew it was a powerful, but finding the structure that would make it sing has been a quest.
+Over the years when I would spend the days, weeks, months working on it, I would say to Mike in the evening, “can we talk about the play?”
 I would watch him straighten his back, take a deep breath and say “yes”, because he knew “no” wasn’t really an option.
-He would listen and I would contort myself through the day’s themes and ideas and actions and character’s desires searching for the golden nuggets that suddenly make scenes fall into place, characters make perfect sense, and plays feel whole.
-The evening would often end in exhaustion with no real answers, but the talking and listening were a crucial part of the process.
+He would listen and ask questions and I would contort myself through the day’s themes and ideas and actions and character’s desires searching for the golden nuggets that suddenly make scenes fall into place, characters make perfect sense, and plays feel whole.
+The evening would often end in exhaustion with no perfect answers, but the talking and listening were a crucial part of the process.

 Little Red Cap is universally loved because, although she is virtuous, she is tempted ....